polyurichard/lectures/OOD/oo.md

 In unit testing , mock objects can be used to imitate the behavior of external dependency in a controlled manner.
 This is particularly significant when testing functions that interact with files, databases, or external systems.
 Direct testing of functions that integrate with databases can be slow and unreliable.

 The Dependency Inversion Principle (DIP) enhances the testability of the `GameSaver` class by facilitating the injection of mock database objects during tests.
-This process includes:
-- Creating a mock `Database` object to test the `GameSaver` class.
-- This mock object replicates the functionality of a genuine `Database`, minus the side effects like real data storage.
-- As a result, the `GameSaver` class can be tested in isolation, removing the need to set up and dismantle a real database for each test.
+This mock object replicates the functionality of a genuine `Database`, minus the side effects like real data storage.
+As a result, the `GameSaver` class can be tested in isolation, removing the need to set up and dismantle a real database for each test.

 Let's consider the following `MockDatabase` class which simulates the error condition of failing to connect to the database.
 - The `MockDatabase` serves as a simulated `Database` object for testing.